Keg

-A keg is a small barrel.
+A keg is a small cask used for storing liquids.
 Wooden kegs made by a cooper were used to transport nails, gunpowder, and a variety of liquids.

-A keg is normally now constructed of stainless steel, although aluminium can be used if it is coated with plastic on the inside.
+Nowadays a keg is normally constructed of stainless steel, although aluminium can be used if it is coated with plastic on the inside.
 It is commonly used to store, transport, and serve beer.
 Other alcoholic or non-alcoholic drinks, carbonated or non-carbonated, may be housed in a keg as well.
 Carbonated drinks are generally kept under pressure in order to maintain carbon dioxide in solution, preventing the beverage from becoming flat.

 Beer keg

 Beer kegs are made of stainless steel, or less commonly, of aluminium.
 A keg has a single opening on one end, called a "bung".
 A tube called a "spear" extends from the opening to the other end.
 There is a self-closing valve that is opened by the coupling fitting which is attached when the keg is tapped.
 There is also an opening at the top of the spear that allows gas (usually carbon dioxide) to drive the beer out of the keg.
 The coupling fitting has one or two valves that control the flow of beer out of and gas into the keg.
 The keg must be in the upright position, that is, with the opening on top, for the beer to be dispensed.
 Kegs can be contrasted to casks, which have two or more openings and no spear.
 Most major breweries now use internally speared kegs.
 Beer that is sold in kegs is fully conditioned.
 Beer intended for local use may be kegged without sterilization, however, the beer must stay cold.